What has Florence Pugh said about breakup with Zach Braff as former couple reunite?

 Pugh addressed the criticism of her relationship again during an interview with Elle UK in May 2020, where she noted that she has “the right to hang out and be with and go out with anyone”.

-At the time, the actress also said that her fame shouldn’t mean people feel entitled to hurl abuse at the couple.
+At the time, she also said that her fame shouldn’t mean people feel entitled to hurl abuse at the couple.

 “I know that part of being in the spotlight is that people might invade your privacy and have opinions on it, but it’s bizarre that normal folk are allowed to display such hate and opinions on a part of my life that I’m not putting out there,” she said.
 “It’s a strange side of fame that you’re allowed to be torn apart by thousands of people even though you didn’t put that piece of you out there.
 My point to all this is that isn’t it odd that a stranger can totally tear apart someone’s relationship and it’s allowed?”